danielballan/personal-blog/content/posts/2020-06-07-diy-super-soaker-prototype.md

   are quite tall.
 * I used mostly pressure-rated Schedule 40 PVC.
-Any PVC *should* be fine at toy-water-gun pressures, but Trettel has commented subsequently that the guide ought to recommend pressure-rated PVC to be safe, and I agree.
+Any PVC *should* be fine at toy-water-gun pressures, but Trettel has commented subsequently that the guide should have recommend pressure-rated PVC to be safe, and I agree.
 3/4" Schedule 40 is rated up to hundreds of psi with a bursting pressure of ~1500 psi.
 For context, garden hose pressure is 40--70 psi, and water gun pressures are reported to be around 40 psi.